Dimitar101/Project/README.md

-To get the Project to work one needs a 'npm i' globally for the Project.
-A practise server is provided with the files.
-Then the Client and Server are opened separately in two integrated Terminals.
-The Client integrated terminal requires 'npm run dev' and the Server integrated terminal requires 'node server.js'!!!
+To get the Project to work a practise server is provided with the files.
+The Client and Server fiels are opened separately in two integrated Terminals.
+The Client integrated terminal requires 'npm i' and 'npm run dev' and the Server integrated terminal requires 'node server.js'.

 The **server** is credited to: https://github.com/softuni-practice-server/softuni-practice-server?tab=readme-ov-file#services